Omnirobotic/tech-interview/WrittenQuestions/README.md

 ### Question 6
-Give one specific property of each std container
+Give one specific characteristics for each std container

 std::vector :
 std::list   :